 The psychology team, which consists of faculty psychologists and postdoctoral fellows, provides services to patients during their inpatient stay and follows them through discharge.
 Common burn-related clinical issues may include delirium, sleep difficulties, pain, acute stress disorder, post-traumatic stress disorder, body image dissatisfaction and depression.
 Psychology services are provided on both an inpatient and outpatient basis in an effort to help patients and their families achieve maximum recovery.
 Members of the psychology team at the Johns Hopkins Burn Center are nationally recognized as leading clinicians and researchers in burn care and rehabilitation.

-Physical and occupational therapists who specialize in burn rehabilitation work closely with the Burn Center to help burn survivors regain optimal motion, strength and function.
+Physical and occupational therapists who specialize in burn rehabilitation help burn survivors regain optimal motion, strength and function.
 All patients are evaluated on admission, treated daily while in the hospital, and followed as outpatients.

 For more information, please email Scott Vocke, Burn Rehabilitation Coordinator.